Those of you planning to enter the Amazon/Penguin Fiction Contest have probably written your pitch by now.

 Good luck to those of you planning to enter.
 Any of our readers who entered last year may want to offer last minute tips.

-2 Responses to “Writing a Pitch”
+2 thoughts on “Writing a Pitch”

 300 words isn’t much, about 1 double-spaced page.

 This brings to mind a quote we use in our Writing Tips for a Year series.

 “When you wish to instruct, be brief; that men’s minds take in quickly what you say, learn its lesson, and retain it faithfully.
 Every word that is unnecessary only pours over the side of a brimming mind.” –Cicero